 Habit: Stemodia maritima grows as a perennial herb becoming slightly woody at its base.
 Vegetative and reproductive parts covered with pubescence and glands.
 The leaves are arranged oppositely, sessile, and to 3 cm in length.
 The leaf is lanceolate with an acute apex and serrate margin.

-Habitat: Stemodia maritima grows in wet areas around continual and ephemeral fresh water wetlands, in coastal areas, Sabal palmetto woodlands, and in human disturbed areas such as roadsides and abandoned fields
+Habitat: Stemodia maritima grows in wet areas around continual and ephemeral Fresh Water Wetlands, in coastal areas, Sabal palmetto woodlands, and in Human Altered environments (roadsides and abandoned fields).

-Distribution in Bahamas/Globally: Stemodia maritima occurs on all islands groups with the Bahamian Archipelago except the Turks and Caicos.
+Distribution: Stemodia maritima occurs on all islands groups with the Lucayan Archipelago except the Turks and Caicos.
 It also occurs throughout the Caribbean region and in the northern portions of South America.

-Medicinal/Cultural/Economic usage: Stemodia maritima is known to be used in the Bahamas to treat colds, dermatological issues, gastrointestinal pain, general pain, ob/gyn problems, ringworm, as well as sores and wounds.
+Medicinal/Cultural/Economic usage: Stemodia maritima is known to be used in the Lucayan Archipelago to treat colds, dermatological issues, gastrointestinal pain, general pain, ob/gyn problems, ringworm, as well as sores and wounds.